Built to help you make decisions

 Hold / Trade / Cut

-Every player on your roster is scored across nine dimensions.
-Each one gets a HOLD, TRADE, or CUT verdict with a confidence score and a plain-language reason.
-Weights and thresholds shift based on your team strategy.
-A rebuilder's HOLD is much harder to earn than a contender's.
+Every player on your roster gets a verdict: HOLD, TRADE, or CUT.
+Six different signals feed into it, and you get a confidence score plus a plain-language explanation for each one.
+Your team strategy changes the math.
+A rebuilder's HOLD is way harder to earn than a contender's.

 Strategy Mode adjusts everything